alexpaul/Quadratic-Sorting-Algorithms/README.md

 In the illustration below we do the following:

 1. Two for loops are used to sort and unsorted array.
-2. The inner for loop reversed the current position and the left array to sort.
+2. The inner for loop reverses the current position and the left array element to perform the sort comparisons.
 3. If position j is less than position j - 1 we swap the elements in place.
 4. If the elements at current are sorted we break out of the inner for loop.